With gas prices rising, many people are worried about energy bills this winter.

-Heating your home to at least 18°C (65°F) is important for your health and immune system, especially if you are 65 or over, have reduced mobility, or an existing health condition such as heart or lung disease.
+Heating your home to at least 18°C (65°F) is important for your health and immune system.
+This is especially true if you are 65 or over, have reduced mobility, or have an existing health condition such as heart or lung disease.

 If you’re eligible for benefits and are struggling to pay for food, fuel and other essential costs, you may be able to get extra help through the Local Discretionary Social Fund.

 The government’s Help for Households website has information on a wide range of information from energy bills to finding work.
 You can also visit Ofgem’s website for the latest energy advice, support and information.

 The Energy Price Guarantee reduces the cost of electricity and gas for 6 months from 1 October 2022.
 This is so that a typical household will pay around £2,500 a year on their energy bill.
 The Energy Price Guarantee limits the amount you can be charged per unit of gas or electricity.
 Your bill will still depend on how much energy you use and may be more than £2,500 a year.

 You do not need to apply for the Energy Price Guarantee and there’s no need to contact your energy supplier.

 The discount is automatic.
 If you get a message telling you that you need to apply, or asking for your bank or credit card details, this could be a scam.
 You can report messages you think are suspicious.